 Reverse Advent Calendar

 During advent, we have a reverse advent calendar which means you don't get anything but instead you can give something.
 Click on the centre of the relevant square to see the suggestion for how you could give of your time or money to help local older people love later life this Christmas time.
 As each day is opened, it will reveal part of the fun Christmas picture.
 Thank you for your support.
-Everyone at Age UK Derby and Derbyshire wishes you a happy Christmas.
+Everyone at Age UK Derby and Derbyshire wishes you a very happy Christmas.

 1 Look down the back of the sofa, underneath the car seats, old handbags and jacket pockets and put the change in a jar.
 Commit to fill the jar with small change during December and donate what you have collected to AUKDD.

 2 Smile at an older person you pass on the street or meet in your daily life.

 3 Say hello and pass the time of day with an older person in the supermarket checkout or bus queue.

 4 We are nearly at our target to provide Christmas Hampers for 50 older people living in Derby and Derbyshire.
 Perhaps you may want to donate? www.crowdfunder.co.uk/christmas-hampers-1